JohnnyGOX17/john-gentile-website/kb/programming_languages/python.md

 * [pylint](https://github.com/PyCQA/pylint): static code analyzer and linter.
 * [ruff](https://github.com/charliermarsh/ruff): extremely fast Python linter written in Rust

+### Basic Python Web Server

+If you have some static web resources (e.g. HTML pages, etc.), you can quickly spin-up a web server in that directory to display them using Python(3):

+`$ python -m http.server <port_number>`

 ## Libraries and Distributions